jjjjjeb/Mars_Scrapes_App/readme.md

 # Web Scraping Challenge

-Web application scrapes multiple sites for data on the Mission to Mars, then imports the data into MongoDB, and displays it on a single bootstrap web page with Flask.
+Demo web application utilizes python to scrape multiple sites for data on the Mission to Mars, then import the data into MongoDB and display it on a single bootstrap web page with Flask.
 Employs beautifulsoup, splinter, requests, & pandas.

-View the application code [here](/scrape_m_hemis.py), and the scrape code here & here.
+View the application code [here](/app.py), and the scrape code [here](/scrape_m_hemis.py) & [here](/scrape_mars).

 ![Fig](./imgs/app_screenshot.png)

 This project was completed for Rutgers Data Science Bootcamp.